Frequently Asked Questions

 When is the Festival held?

 The Festival takes place over a Thursday, Friday, Saturday and Sunday in June of each year.
-The dates for this year are from Thursday 11th to Sunday 14th June inclusive, starting at 8pm on the Thursday and finishing at or around midnight on the Sunday.
+The dates for 2016 are from Thursday 9th to Sunday 12th June inclusive, starting at 8pm on the Thursday and finishing at or around midnight on the Sunday.

 How do we get to Kirkcudbright?